1932 Irish general election: Government formation

-Fianna Fáil was five seats short of an overall majority, but it still looked like the only party capable of forming a government.
-Discussions got underway immediately after the election and an agreement was reached in which the Labour Party would support Fianna Fáil.
+Although Cumann na nGaedheal only lost five seats, the minor parties were decimated.
+Most of their support bled to Fianna Fáil, leaving it five seats short of an overall majority.
+Despite this, Fianna Fáil looked like the only party that could realistically form a government.
+Discussions began immediately after the election and an agreement was reached in which the Labour Party would support Fianna Fáil.
 The party now had the necessary votes to form a minority government.
 After the results were announced, newly elected Fianna Fáil TD Seán Moylan proclaimed that the election was a victory of "the owners of the donkey and cart over the pony and trap class".

 On 9 March 1932 the first change of government in the Irish Free State took place.
-Many in the country and abroad wondered if the true test of democracy would be passed, whether it would be possible for the men who won a civil war only ten years before to hand over power to their opponents.
-Similar to when the party first entered the Dáil in 1927, a number of Fianna Fáil TDs had guns in their pockets.
-However, the feared coup d'état did not take place.
-W. T. Cosgrave was determined to adhere to the principles of democracy that he had practised while in government.
-Likewise, the army, Garda Síochána and the civil service all accepted the change of government, despite the fact that they would now be taking orders from men who had been their enemies less than ten years previously.
-After a brief and uneventful meeting in the Dáil chamber, Éamon de Valera was appointed President of the Executive Council of the Irish Free State by the Governor-General, James McNeill, who had come to Leinster House to make the appointment rather than require de Valera travel to the Viceregal Lodge, formerly a symbol of British rule.
+Many in the country and abroad wondered if the true test of democracy would be passed.
+The men who won a civil war only ten years before now had to hand over power to their opponents.
+Similar to when the party first entered the Dáil in 1927, a number of Fianna Fáil TDs arrived at Leinster House with guns in their pockets.
+It later emerged that Eoin O'Duffy, Commissioner of the Garda Síochána, had urged a military coup.
+However, W. T. Cosgrave was determined to adhere to the principles of democracy that he had practised while in government.
+Likewise, the army, Garda and the civil service all accepted the change of government, despite the fact that they would now be taking orders from men who had been their enemies less than ten years previously.
+After a brief and uneventful meeting in the Dáil chamber, Éamon de Valera was nominated as President of the Executive Council of the Irish Free State.
+He was then formally appointed by the Governor-General, James McNeill, who had come to Leinster House to make the appointment rather than require de Valera travel to the Viceregal Lodge, formerly a symbol of British rule.
 He formed the 6th Executive Council of the Irish Free State.
 Fianna Fáil, a party led by many of the men most closely identified with opposing the existence of the state ten years earlier, were now the party of government.
 The 1932 general election was the beginning of a sixteen-year period in government for Fianna Fáil.